VatsalShreekant/AA06-Computer-Vision-Capstone/README.md

 customize and control dev tools (the 3 vertical dots)-> settings-> network-> check 'Disable cache (while DevTools is open)'.

-#### ml5.js is a library provides access to machine learning algorithms and models in the browser,
+#### II. ml5.js is a library provides access to machine learning algorithms and models in the browser,
 #### building on top of TensorFlow.js with no other external dependencies.
 • The ml5.js file can be downloaded to the local drive and can be used offline purposes.
 However, I chose to reference the URL listed on https://learn.ml5js.org/#/.